Margot Ciccarelli

 Margot Ciccarelli (鄧嘉寶 (Dèng Jiābǎo); born 17 November 1993) is a Brazilian jiu-jitsu competitor and coach.

-Representing Italy, she is a multiple-time World, World Pro, World No-Gi and European Open Champion in the lower belt divisions.
-Ciccarelli is a two-time World Championship medalist, a two-time Pan American Championship medalist and a European Championship black belt medalist.
+Representing Italy, she is a multiple-time World, World Pro, World No-Gi and European Champion in the lower belt divisions.
+At black belt, Ciccarelli is a European Champion and Asian Open Champion, as well as four-time World Championship and three-time Pan American Championship medalist.

-Early life
+Early life and education

-Ciccarelli was born on 17 November 1993 in London, the daughter of an Italian father and a Chinese mother.
-Raised in the UK, Ciccarelli learned Wushu from the age of 6 before progressing to Chinese kickboxing and Wing Chun Kung Fu.
-She took her first jiu-jitsu class just before her 19th birthday.
+Ciccarelli was born on 17 November 1993 and raised in London, the daughter of an Italian father and a Chinese mother.
+Ciccarelli learned Wushu from the age of 6 before progressing to Chinese kickboxing and Wing Chun Kung Fu.
+She took her first jiu-jitsu class at Mill Hill BJJ just before her 19th birthday.

-Career
+Early career

 Ciccarelli trained in various academies around the world during her coloured belt years.
-She was promoted to blue belt in Hong Kong (under Atos) and purple belt in London (under Inglorious Grapplers).
+She was promoted to blue belt in Hong Kong (under Atos) during her gap year and purple belt in London (under Legacy BJJ / Inglorious Grapplers in Moorgate) during university.
 In May 2017, she joined New York based team Unity Jiu Jitsu and started training under Murilo Santana.

-As a purple belt, she won the World Championship twice, the European Championship twice, the Asian Open Championship three times and the Abu Dhabi World Professional Championship twice.
-After receiving her brown belt from Santana in 2019, she won the World No-Gi Championship, the European Championship, the Pan No-Gi Championship and the 2020 American National Championship in both Gi and No-Gi.
+As a purple belt, she won the IBJJF World Championship twice, the European Championship twice, the Asian Open Championship three times and the Abu Dhabi World Professional Championship twice.
+After receiving her brown belt from Santana in 2019, she won the World No-Gi Championship, the European Championship, the Pan No-Gi Championship and the 2020 American National Championship in both Gi and No-Gi in a year where the World Championship was not held.

+Black belt career

+2021–2022

 Ciccarelli was promoted to black belt in May 2021 by Murilo Santana.
 In her first six months at black belt, she won silver at the Abu Dhabi World Professional Championship, silver at the Pan American Championship and bronze at the World Championship losing to Beatriz Mesquita in the semi-final by referee's decision (0x0 pts).
-Ciccarelli won bronze at the 2022 European Championship taking place in Rome, then bronze at the 2022 World Jiu-Jitsu Championship after losing by points in the semi-final against Ffion Davies.
+Ciccarelli won bronze at the 2022 European Championship taking place in Rome, then bronze at the 2022 World Jiu-Jitsu Championship.
 In October 2022, she moved to California to train under Guilherme Mendes at the Art of Jiu Jitsu.